 I hereby consent for the agency's laboratory to collect blood, urine, or saliva samples from me to conduct necessary medical tests to determine the presence or use of alcohol, drugs, or controlled substances.
 Further, I give my consent for the release of the test result(s) and other relevant medical information to the WVU SON Dean, Associate Dean for Undergraduate Programs, and BSN Program Director.
 I also understand that if I refuse to consent, I may be subject to disciplinary action which could include dismissal from the nursing program.

+AGREED TO:

 Student Date

 Witness Date

+REFUSED:

 Student Date

 Witness Date

-WitnessStudent
+Reason for Refusal:

-Please send copies of completed forms to: Student Faculty/Preceptor Agency WVUSON Student Services Office
+Please send copies of completed forms to: Student Faculty/Preceptor Agency

+WVUSON Student Services Office